Anchorsify/Anchorsify.github.io/_pages/u_3point.md

 ##### Surging Power
 You have a dauntless ability to keep fighting, no matter what the situation.
 Even when you should be sprawled in the dirt unable to move a single muscle, somehow you stand back up and keep fighting.

 Whenever you spend a point of Willpower, you halve your current penalty to Stamina and Chakra Exhaustion rolls.
-Alternatively, you can choose to spend a point of Willpower in order to remove your current penalties to Stamina and Chakra exhaustion rolls.
+Alternatively, you can choose to spend a point of Willpower in order to remove your current penalties to Stamina or Chakra exhaustion rolls.
 Additionally, you can spend a point of Willpower to ignore all effects of a single wound you're suffering from for the remainder of the battle.

 Finally, you reduce the penalties to Accuracy and Defensive rolls from fatigue by half your maximum willpower, rounded down.
 So, at 3 Fatigue with 7 maximum Willpower from your attributes, you would go from -3 Accuracy and -6 defensive rolls to no Accuracy penalty and -3 Defensive rolls.